 - Work was made easier

 - Improved organizational processes

 - NBC’s corporate wiki reduced time spent searching for information from 3-5 minutes to 39 seconds.
 It also projected savings of approximately $100,000 for the media corporation.

-For concrete examples of how Tettra’s corporate wiki helped five companies scale efficiently, check out this article.
+See these concrete examples of how Tettra’s knowledge base has helped multiple companies scale efficiently.

 Not all corporate wikis are the same.
 Some may have more features than others, while others may possess extraneous functions that may not necessarily be needed by your organization.